dod-iac/terraform-aws-s3-bucket/README.md

 Terraform 0.11 and 0.12 are not supported.

+## Upgrade Notes

+### 1.1.x to 1.2.x

+In version 1.2.x, the resources internal to this module were refactored to support the AWS provider with versions `>= 4.9, < 5.0`.
+You'll need to import existing resources during the upgrade process.
+See https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/version-4-upgrade#s3-bucket-refactor for more information.

 ## License

 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 However, because the project utilizes code licensed from contributors and other third parties, it therefore is licensed under the MIT License.
 See LICENSE file for more information.